PHPWord

 Answer: Low per capita income means that the average income earned by each person in India is relatively low compared to developed nations.
 This indicates a lower standard of living and purchasing power for the majority of the population.

-The dominance of the agricultural sector means a large portion of the population depends on agriculture for their livelihood, and it contributes significantly (though decreasingly) to the GDP.
+How does the "dominance of the agricultural sector" influence the Indian economy?
+Answer: The dominance of the agricultural sector means a large portion of the population depends on agriculture for their livelihood, and it contributes significantly (though decreasingly) to the GDP.
 This makes the economy vulnerable to monsoons and disguised unemployment.

 Briefly explain "disguised unemployment" in the Indian context.